Introduction to Multi-Armed Bandits: A necessary and sufficient assumption on the prior

 \subsection{Agents choose between bandit algorithms}

 Businesses that can deploy bandit algorithms (\eg web search engines, recommendation systems, or online retailers) often compete with one another.
 Users can choose which of the competitors to go to, and hence which of the bandit algorithms to interact with.
 Thus, we have bandit algorithms that compete for users.
-The said users bring both revenue and new data to learn from, which leads to a three-way tradeoff between exploration, exploitation, and competition.
+The said users bring not only utility (such as revenue and/or market share), but also new data to learn from.
+This leads to a three-way tradeoff between exploration, exploitation, and competition.

+\citet{CompetingBandits-itcs18,CompetingBandits-ec19,CompetingBandits-merged} consider bandit algorithms that optimize a product over time and compete on product quality.
+They investigate whether competition incentivizes the adoption of better bandit algorithms, and how these incentives depend on the intensity of the competition.
 In particular, exploration may hurt algorithm's performance and reputation in the near term, with adverse competitive effects.
 An algorithm may even enter a ``death spiral", when the short-term reputation cost decreases the number of users for the algorithm to learn from, which degrades the system's performance relative to competition and further decreases the market share.

-\citet{CompetingBandits-itcs18,CompetingBandits-ec19} investigate whether competition incentivizes the adoption of better bandit algorithms, and how it depends on the intensity of the competition.
-They relate these questions to the relationship between competition and innovation, a well-studied topic in economics \citep{Schumpeter-42,Aghion-QJE05}.
+These issues are related to the relationship between competition and innovation, a well-studied topic in economics \citep{Schumpeter-42,Aghion-QJE05}.

+\citet{bergemann1997market,bergemann2000experimentation,keller2003price} target a very different scenario when the competing firms experiment with \emph{prices} rather than design alternatives.
+All three papers consider strategies that respond to competition and analyze Markov-perfect equilibria in the resulting game.